Coolstormaction/Coffeepacito/README.md

 ## How to play

-Clone the github repo with `git clone https://github.com/Coolstormaction/Coffeepacito`, go inside the folder and run make in the terminal.
+Clone the github repo with `git clone https://github.com/Coolstormaction/Coffeepacito`, go inside the folder and run make in the terminal. (make sure you have Makefile installed on your pc)
 For non-programmers, check out the itch page of coffeepacito to get instructions to download the exe https://debarka.itch.io/coffeepacito